 Forecast/Actual Indication - Indicates that the interval forecast generated during the previous forecasting cycle differs significantly from the actual demand recorded for the same interval; may highlight erroneous actual demand input; may also suggest drastically changing item demand patterns.

-Fourth-Party Logistics (4PL) - Term used to describe service providers whose role is to ensure that supply chain relationships and cost efficiency are optimised by managing a variety of logistics related services for clients.
+Fourth Party Logistics (4PL) - Term used to describe service providers whose role is to ensure that supply chain relationships and cost efficiency are optimised by managing a variety of logistics related services for clients.
 4PL often involves outsourcing the entire supply chain with service providers providing; procurement, storage, distribution, and other process services.

 Future Orders - Future orders represent documented customer demand that has a defined date and quantity.